 The Idaho Historic Sites Review Board typically meets once a year to consider nominations to the National Register of Historic Places.
 The public is welcome to attend these meetings.

-The next Historic Sites Review Board meeting will be held at 1:00 (MDT) on June 4th, 2022.
-The meeting will be held Saturday, September 23rd in Wallace.
+The next Historic Sites Review Board meeting will be held The next Historic Sites Review Board meeting will be held Saturday, September 23rd in Wallace.
 Specific time and location to be announced.